vashin1/SyncedUI/README.md

 LineageUI, An ultra lightweight Interface for 1.12 WoW clients running @ 1920x1080.
-Powered by a custom of pfUI found here: https://github.com/danvdh/Custom-pfUI
+Powered by a custom fork of pfUI found here: https://github.com/danvdh/Custom-pfUI

 ## Installation (common)
 1. Download from Github as Zip, unpack and replace your Interface and WTF folders with the ones provided.